dx111/jupyterhub-pachyderm/README.md

 1) `python_pachyderm` is already installed.
 2) The username for `who_am_i()` is the same as your JupyterHub login username.

+For a more advanced example, see our [opencv walkthrough](doc/opencv.md).

 ## Troubleshooting